Skip to main content

 • Sauces, soups and gravies can be reheated by boiling them on a stovetop.

-Dispose of Uneaten Leftovers
+Dispose of uneaten leftovers

 • Properly handled leftovers can usually be kept in the refrigerator for three to four days.
 If not eaten within that time, they should be discarded.

-Being mindful about how you store and handle leftovers can help to reduce your risk of foodborne illness.
+Being mindful about how you store and handle leftovers can help reduce your risk of foodborne illness.

 How NSF Can Help You